 In this step, the system proceeds with the actual update.
 At the SW-Selection tab, enter i (install) to start the update process.
 After the update has started, the system will typically execute a reboot.
-After your system has completed its reboot, you will be prompted to change DVDs if and when a.
-To verify that no errors were encountered before the update began, view the contents of the log file: /var/adm/sw/update-ux.log.
-You should see output similar to the following:
+After your system has completed its reboot, you will be prompted to change DVDs if and when needed.